free things to do in New York City

 Concert | Cafe Ludwig: Rachmaninoff and More (virtual; streaming throiugh July 19)

-Program REENA ESMAIL: Saans (Breath) for Piano Trio JESSIE MONTGOMERY: Peace for Violin and Piano RACHMANINOFF: Sonata in G Minor for Cello and Piano AMANDA MAIER: Sonata in B Minor for Violin and Piano GERMAIN TAILLEFERRE: Piano Trio Artists Dennis Kim, violin Warren Hagerty, cello Orli Shaham, piano and host Experience a new concert in our popular chamber music series, Café Ludwig, streamed live into your living room from the Samueli Theater.
-Pianist and host Orli Shaham will be joined by Concertmaster Dennis Kim and Principal Cellist Warren Hagerty in chamber music by Reena Esmail, Jessie Montgomery, Sergei Rachmaninoff, Amanda Maier and Germaine Tailleferre.
+Program REENA ESMAIL: Saans (Breath) for Piano Trio JESSIE MONTGOMERY: Peace for Violin and Piano RACHMANINOFF: more Sonata in G Minor for Cello and Piano AMANDA MAIER: Sonata in B Minor for Violin and Piano GERMAIN TAILLEFERRE: Piano Trio Artists Dennis Kim, violin Warren Hagerty, cello Orli Shaham, piano and host Experience a new concert in our popular chamber music series, Café Ludwig, streamed live into your living room from the Samueli Theater.
+Pianist and host Orli Shaham will be joined by Concertmaster Dennis Kim and Principal Cellist Warren Hagerty in chamber music by Reena Esmail, Jessie Montgomery, Sergei Rachmaninoff, Amanda Maier and Germaine Tailleferre. less

 New York City, NY; NYC